 The Nebraska Early Childhood Policy Leadership Academy is a non-partisan project focused on helping citizen-leaders better understand and inform early childhood policy in Nebraska.
 As a participant in this program, you will:

 The 2019/2020 Policy Leadership Academy is a six-month commitment from October 2019 to April 2020.
 Participants are required to attend monthly, in-person meetings in locations throughout the state.
 There is no monthly meeting in December.

-The inaugural class of the Policy Leadership Academy will be primarily recruited from communities currently participating in Nebraska Children’s Communities for Kids initiative.
-This includes Columbus, Gothenburg, Grand Island, Lexington, Lincoln, Norfolk, Omaha, Pender, Red Cloud, Schuyler and York, as well as the greater Nebraska Panhandle area.
+Participants in the 2019/2020 Academy will be primarily recruited from communities currently participating in Nebraska Children’s Communities for Kids initiative.
+This includes Columbus, Gothenburg, Grand Island, Lexington, Lincoln, McCook/Red Willow County, Nebraska City/Otoe County, Norfolk, North Platte, Omaha, Pender, Red Cloud, Schuyler, Stuart/Holt County, Valentine/Cherry County and York, as well as the greater Nebraska Panhandle area.